 The third path

 There is a third path: separate the institution from the truth, the pedagogy from the argument, the face of God presented by fallible humans from the God the arguments are actually pointing toward.
 This path does not require pretending the harm was minor.
-It requires holding two things together — that the harm was real, and that its source does not determine the answer to the question it was supposed to settle.
+It requires holding two things together: that the harm was real, and that its source does not determine the answer to the question it was supposed to settle.

 What Islam says about the one who was wronged

 The Islamic tradition contains within it resources for the person harmed by religion that are rarely transmitted by the same institutions that caused the harm.
-The Quran describes God as Al-Adl — the Just.
+The Quran describes God as al-ʿAdl (the Just).
 The Prophet said that the supplication of the oppressed person pierces the heavens regardless of the state of that person’s practice.
 The tradition is full of the conviction that God sees the interior condition of the person, not merely their compliance or non-compliance with external forms.